Watermarking Text Data on Large Language Models for Dataset Copyright

-There are mainly two types of membership inference approaches: classifier-based and metric-based methods \cite{hu2021membership}.
-Classifier-based method aims to learn a binary classifier that takes a sample as input and outputs its membership status.
-Metric-based method use a threshold value to decide the membership status of a data sample.
+There are mainly two types of membership inference approaches: learning-based and metric-based methods \cite{hu2021membership}.
+The learning-based method aims to learn a binary classifier that takes a sample (or its loss statistics) as input and outputs its membership status.
+The metric-based method uses a threshold value to decide the membership status of a data sample.
 The threshold statistic can be prediction loss \cite{yeom2018privacy}, prediction entropy \cite{song2021systematic}, and confidence values \cite{salem2019ml}.
-However, both of the two types of methods are impractical for an individual to leverage to protect her data because they require the information of training data distribution of the target model, architecture of the target model, or large computational resources, which is rarely available for an individual.
+However, both types of methods are impractical for an individual to leverage to protect her data because they require the information of training data distribution of the target model, architecture of the target model, or large computational resources, which is rarely available for an individual.

-Backdoor technique on NLP models is a recently-emerging technique where a backdoored model performs well on benign samples, whereas their prediction will be maliciously changed to the target label if the hidden backdoor is activated by the trigger during the inference process \cite{chen2021badnl,yang2021rethinking,li2021bfclass,gan2021triggerless}.
+The backdoor technique on NLP models is a recently-emerging technique where a backdoored model performs well on benign samples.
+In contrast, their prediction will be maliciously changed to the target label if the hidden backdoor is activated by the trigger during the inference process \cite{chen2021badnl,yang2021rethinking,li2021bfclass,gan2021triggerless}.
 Injecting backdoors into NLP models is usually achieved by poisoning the training set of the target model with backdoored data \cite{chen2021badnlworkshop,sun2020natural,yan2022textual}, i.e., if the training dataset contains a proportion of crafted text, the target model will be backdoored.
 This motivates us to design a backdoor-based membership inference approach where an individual can leverage backdoor techniques to protect her data.